dw-archive/theme-nyancat/README.md

 +      +     +      +     +      +     o        o      +
 ```

-Datawrapper comes with the ability to adapt to the user needs via plugins.
-Its simple architecture provides a way to extend basic functionalities using an hook system (inspired by the well kown WordPress architecture).
+Datawrapper comes with the ability to adapt to the user's needs via plugins.
+Its simple architecture provides a way to extend basic functionalities using an hook system (inspired by the well-known WordPress architecture).
 Each plugin can extend the core and some are dedicated to charts customizations (changing colors, backgrounds, typos, etc).
 We're about to learn how to set up this last one.

-## Study the existing theme
+## Studying the existing theme

 ### Setup Files
-For this tutorial we work into the `/plugins/theme-nyancat`.
+For this tutorial we work into the `/plugins/theme-nyancat` directory.
 For a quick start, simply git clone this repository (from the root):

     git clone https://github.com/datawrapper/theme-nyancat ./plugins/theme-nyancat